kelenlam/Understanding-How-Cultural-Elements-Are-Perceived-in-Stardew-Valley-Mods/README.md

 8.If the Chrome version is not compatible with Chrome driver 134.0.6998.165, download the latest Chrome driver and replace chromedriver.exe in the final. https://googlechromelabs.github.io/chrome-for-testing/

-9.In final folder, run: python setup.py
+9.In the folder root, run: python setup.py

 10.According to the instructions printed after running setup.py, activate the virtual environment and set the path.